 To poets who want to write plays, I say: forget the playwriting workshop.
 Tony and Boz, take a class in improv.

-Jayne Benjulian’s poems have appeared in Barrow Street, Poet Lore, Women’s Review of Books, Nimrod International, and elsewhere; her essays, in HowlRound and The California Journal of Women Writers.
+Jayne Benjulian’s poems have appeared in Barrow Street, AGNI, Poet Lore, Women’s Review of Books, Nimrod International, and elsewhere; her essays, in HowlRound and The California Journal of Women Writers.
 She holds an MFA from the Warren Wilson Program for Writers. (updated 5/2015)